mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _“How are we going to leave?”
 I asked._

 _“Well, there are some people going back upstairs.
 See?
-Or…”  She then walked toward the center of the hallway and found some steps leading up to a door.
-I quickly followed her as I tried to step around the students’ food.
-Paige opened the door, and I realized that it was an exit from below the usual stairs that I usually went up._
+Or...”
+She then walked toward the center of the hallway and found some steps leading up to a door._

 _“Wow, I didn’t know that was an entrance,” I said._